sh51/haskell-calculus-solver/README.md

 # haskell-calculus-solver

+Authors: Sihao Huang, Spencer Mitchell

 A calculus solver written in Haskell.

-Authors: Sihao Huang, Spencer Mitchell
+Currently: initial datatypes as Show instances (for testing)